13 Elements of Composition for Pet PhotographersOct 16, 2017

 Taking your photography up a notch means understanding and using some common, but often overlooked, elements of composition.
-Ranging from the classic rule of thirds to the more obscure, these tips give you a complete tour, with examples throughout.
+Ranging from the classic rule of thirds to the more obscure, here's a complete tour!

 1. Centered Composition